seetest-io/eribank-pom/README.md

     Go to the cloud "Mobile Application Center" and upload both apps https://cloud.seetest.io/index.html#/applications

-4. To Run the the tests use testng.xml file
+4. To run the tests,

     Make sure you set the environment variable with valid access key obtained using Step 2.

-    Use the command line set Environment variable.
+    Use the command line to set Environment variable.

 	```
 	set SEETEST_IO_ACCESS_KEY = <your access key>
 	```

-    Use the command line run the test as below
+    Use the command line run the test as below,

 	```
 	gradlew runTests
 	```

     ### Note :
-    If you are using IDE like IntelliJ, make sure you create a Run configuration to use testng.xml.
+    If you are using IDE like IntelliJ, make sure you create a Run configuration to use /src/main/java/testng.xml.
-    Set the Enviornment variable and then proceed to execute the test.
+    Set the Environment variable and then proceed to execute the test.

 ### How to change to your own application